sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 Returning ordered effects is a common requirement when making a function pure, so we extract an ADT `EffectRelation` to help one ADT to achieve this.
 The definition of `EffectRelation` can be different depend on the restriction of target ADT.

-* For the ADT without any restriction, we call the implementation `Freer` monad
+* For the ADT with no restriction, we call the implementation `Freer` monad
   ```scala
   trait Free[F[_], A]
   case class Impure[F[_], A, B](fa: F[A], f: A => Free[F, B]) extends Free[F, B]